Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Results

 \subsection{AI Detection and Stylometric Analysis}

 We probe whether differences in AI detectability can account for these preference reversals.
-Pangram, a state-of-the-art AI detection tool \cite{russell2025people,jabarian_imas_2025_artificial,Naddaf2025NatureLLMDetection}, correctly classified 97\% of in-context prompted texts as machine-generated but only 3\% of fine-tuned texts were classified as AI-generated (Fig.~2E).\\GPTZero, another state-of-the-art AI detection, tool showed comparable performance but had higher false-positive-rate, so for our subsequent analyses we stuck to Pangram.
+Pangram, a state-of-the-art AI detection tool \cite{russell2025people,jabarian_imas_2025_artificial,Naddaf2025NatureLLMDetection}, correctly classified 97\% of in-context prompted texts as machine-generated but only 3\% of fine-tuned texts were classified as AI-generated (Fig.~2E).\\GPTZero, another state-of-the-art AI detection, tool showed comparable performance but had higher false-positive rate, so we used Pangram for our subsequent analyses.

-Higher AI-detection scores strongly predicted lower preference rates among expert readers in the in-context prompting condition.
-For stylistic fidelity, each unit increase in detection score reduced the odds of selecting an excerpt by a factor of 6.3 ($\beta = -1.85 \pm 0.29$, $p < 10^{-9}$); a similar pattern held for writing quality ($\beta = -2.01 \pm 0.33$, $p < 10^{-9}$).
-Fine-tuning largely eliminated this negative relationship between detectability and preference (Pangram $\times$ Setting for style: $\beta = 2.56 \pm 0.81$, $p = 0.002$; for quality: $\beta = 2.90 \pm 0.88$, $p < 0.001$).
-Two-stage mediation analysis (Fig.~4A) demonstrated that stylometric features, particularly cliché density (See Section S3.2 in SI), mediated 16.4\% of the detection effect on preference before fine-tuning but a statistically insignificant $1.3\%$ (95\% CI includes zero) afterward, indicating that fine-tuning eliminates rather than masks artificial stylistic signatures.
+Higher AI-detection scores strongly predicted lower preference rates among MFA-trained readers in the in-context prompting condition.
+For stylistic fidelity, each unit increase in detection score reduced the odds of selecting an excerpt by a factor of 6.3 ($\beta = -1.85 \pm 0.29$, $p < 10^{-9}$); a similar pattern held for writing quality ($\beta = -2.01 \pm 0.33$, $p < 10^{-8}$).
+College-educated general readers were substantially less sensitive to detectability even before fine-tuning (Pangram $\times$ Reader Type for style: $\beta = 1.88 \pm 0.30$, $p < 10^{-9}$; for quality: $\beta = 2.61 \pm 0.34$, $p < 10^{-13}$).
+Fine-tuning attenuated the negative relationship between detectability and preference (Pangram $\times$ Setting for style: $\beta = 2.56 \pm 0.81$, $p = 0.002$; for quality: $\beta = 2.90 \pm 0.88$, $p < 0.001$), though the degree of attenuation differed across reader groups, as indicated by significant three-way interactions (Pangram $\times$ Setting $\times$ Reader Type for style: $\beta = -1.77 \pm 0.84$, $p = 0.036$; for quality: $\beta = -3.26 \pm 0.91$, $p < 0.001$).
+Two-stage mediation analysis (Fig.~4A) demonstrated that among MFA-trained readers, where the detectability penalty is concentrated, stylometric features, particularly clich\'{e} density (See Section S3.2 in SI), mediated 16.4\% of the detection effect on preference before fine-tuning but a statistically insignificant 1.3\% (95\% CI includes zero) afterward, indicating that fine-tuning reduces rather than merely masks artificial stylistic signatures.
+Because college-educated general readers did not penalize AI-detectable text in either condition, mediation analysis does not apply to this group.